 - atrial septal defects

 - coarctation of the aorta

-Performing early surgical corrections reduce the impact of chronic illness and provide the ideal solution in the long-run.
-Congenital surgery is the most demanding type of cardiothoracic surgery and only it is practised by a small group of specialised surgeons.
+Performing early surgical corrections reduces the impact of chronic illness and provides the ideal solution in the long-run.
+Congenital surgery is the most demanding type of cardiothoracic surgery and is practised only by a small group of specialised surgeons.